 Everyone loves a good photo spot, especially one that you don’t need to hike to and won’t cost (much) to see.
 It also helps if there is ice-cream in the vicinity.
-Wanaka Lavender Farm has all of those things, and much more.
+Wānaka Lavender Farm has all of those things, and much more.
 By the way I’m writing you’d think I was paid to post this (or at least got free entry) – but no, we stumped up the $10 each and enjoyed our time walking between rows of lavender and doing other lavender related stuff (which was mostly just taking photos).

-Wanaka Lavender Farm
+Wānaka Lavender Farm

-A trip to Wanaka Lavender Farm starts off at the little gift shop / ticket counter – you can obviously browse for free but if you want to get out into the lavender fields you’ll need to buy a ticket.
-From there you’ll head out into the farm where vast fields of purple (or lavender – it’s also a colour) stretch out before your eyes.
+A trip to Wānaka Lavender Farm starts off at the gift shop / ticket counter – you can obviously browse for free but if you want to get out into the lavender fields you’ll need to buy a ticket.
+From there you’ll head out into the farm where vast fields of purple (or lavender – I guess it’s also a colour) stretch out before your eyes.

-There is quite a bit to explore at Wanaka Lavender Farm.
+There’s a lot to explore at Wānaka Lavender Farm.
 There are various sections and there are lots of places to sit scattered around.
 It’s kind of like a botanic garden in some ways.
-One of our favourite spots was the “Lavender Door” (an unofficial name I just made up – so creative).
+One of our favourite spots was the “Lavender Door” (an unofficial name I just made up).
 It’s a door in the middle of rows of lavender and makes for a striking photo spot.

 There are also some farm animals to see and an old purple tractor.
 Everything is designed to be kind of quaint and “Instagrammable”, and that description alone probably tells you everything you need to know about whether you’ll enjoy the place or not.
 I’m not an “Instagram” guy (although I do have to use it) but I still enjoyed it.

-Wanaka Lavender Farm is located on Morris Road, 5 – 10 minutes outside of Wanaka.
+Wānaka Lavender Farm is located on Morris Road, 5 – 10 minutes outside of town.
 It’s easy to find and a trip there won’t take up too much of your day.
 They also sell ice-cream, so it could be a good place to stop off at on a hot day.
-Entry is $10 ($5 in low season) and it’s open 7 days from 9 am – 5 pm (10 am – 5 pm in winter).
+Entry is $10 ($5 in low season) and it’s open seven days from 9 am – 5 pm (10 am – 5 pm in winter).
 Obviously lavender doesn’t grow in winter so there won’t be much to see at that time of year — visit from November to March for the best lavender viewing conditions.

 Latest posts by Jon Algie (see all)